zenglenn42/opengl-tutorial-tbb/README.md

 ![alt tag](img/sdl2widgets-bouncy-tune.png)

-Looks like the unexpected events may related to unhandled mouse movements in some contxt.
+Looks like the unexpected events may relate to unhandled mouse movements in some contxt.

 ## Sweet